CodingRadish/Weather-Forecast-App/README.md

 This repository contains a very basic setup of an AngularJS app for viewing the weather forecast of a chosen city.

+## Weather data

+The weather information is obtained via [Open-Meteo weather forecast API](https://open-meteo.com/en/docs).

-## App description
+## App design

 The app has a very simple UI.
-The idea is to display all of the neccessary information as simply and concisely as possible.
+The idea is to display all of the neccessary information as simply and concisely as possible in a card format.

-### Weather Forecast API
+### Weather card

-The weather information is obtained via [Open-Meteo weather forecast API](https://open-meteo.com/en/docs).

-### UI

-Weather information for a chosen city is shown in a card format.

-#### Main view

-The main view displays all the essentials, so that the you get an overview at a glance.
+The weather card displays all the essentials for a city, so that the you get an overview at a glance.

 <kbd>
   <img src="images/general.png" alt="General View">